slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 Codependent no more: How to stop controlling others and start caring for yourself.

-we dont need to like everybody. dot. being nice is not being able to tolerate the other being upset with him. niceness leads to passivity they don't rise to leadership positions. a nice person can't be angry -> then it manifest as depression, anxiety, health problems, passive agressiveness resentment is created when we say yes when we want to say no.

-One of the best days of my life was the day I took the elevator down to freedom.
-It was the middle of the day.
-I walked out.
-No boxes.
-No handshakes.
-I left and played chess in Union Square.
-The same place I got my first client after starting my own company.

-Your lifestlyle depends on your independence.
-The freedom to express oneself fully.

 Practice doing without things you think you need.
 Once we’re bought, it’s hard to get out.
 While we all start out wanting more independence, we increasingly live lifestyles that make us dependent.
 The bank owned them.
 Work owned them.

-I define financial freedom as: “The ability to do what you want when you want, where you want, and with whom you want… within reason”. look for 100% financial freedom

 3. You have to make the definite decision to succeed.
 The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.